10 Worst Christmas Gifts People Need to Stop Buying

-As a result, her gifts are always the first to be donated to Goodwill in the new year.
+As a result, her hilariously bad gifts are donated to Goodwill just a few days later.

-People have the best intentions when shopping for the holidays, but sometimes it’s best to not give than to give Christmas presents that could end up trashed or considered insulting.
+People have the best of intentions when shopping for the holidays, but sometimes it’s best to not give at all than to give Christmas presents that will end up trashed or considered insulting.

-If we learned anything from the great Peloton debacle of 2019, it’s that exercise equipment doesn’t make a good Christmas gift.
+If we learned anything from the great Peloton debacle, it’s that exercise equipment doesn’t make a good Christmas gift.

 Unless the person you’re shopping for explicitly asks for some kind of athletic gear, steer clear of the sports aisle.